MicrosoftEdge/WebView2Feedback/specs/PrintToPdf.md

   ///
   /// Use `resultFilePath` to specify the path to the PDF file.
 The host should
   /// provide an absolute path, including file name.
 If the path
   /// points to an existing file, the file will be overwritten.
-If
+If the path is
-  /// `resultFilePath` is invalid, `isSuccessful` in
-  /// `ICoreWebView2PrintToPdfCompletedHandler` is set to `FALSE` and the
+  /// not valid, the page is not saved and `resultFilePath` in
-  /// returned `resultFilePath` is an empty string.
+  /// `ICoreWebView2PrintToPdfCompletedHandler` is an empty string.
   ///
   /// The async `PrintToPdf` operation completes when the data has been written
   /// to the PDF file.
 At this time the `ICoreWebView2PrintToPdfCompletedHandler`